easy30/easy-sync/README.md

 ![start](docs/images/binlog-start.png)

-- Wait a few seconds, click "Log" button, a new window is opened and you can see some logs.
+- Wait a minute, click "Log" button, a new window is opened and you can see some logs.
   But you have not added any elasticsearch tasks, binlog task will not send any data to kafka.
   You must continue to add elasticsearch task.